scott-huberty/q1k-neuroimaging/README.md

 # q1k-neuroimaging
-Analytical scrips and documentation for the Quebec 1000 Neuroimaging core
+Analytical scripts and documentation for the Quebec 1000 Neuroimaging core